On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Computational study

 \subsection{Test instances}

-In our experiments we consider \textit{a fully-connected layered graph} with $h$ intermediate layers and $w$ nodes at each layer $i \in \{1, \ldots, h\}$.
-The first and the last layer consist of unique nodes, which are the source and the destination nodes, respectively.
-For example, a network with $h = 3$ and $w = 3$ is depicted in Figure \ref{fig: layered graph}.
+\textbf{Nominal problems.} As outlined earlier, we focus on two types of combinatorial optimization problems.
+First, we consider the shortest path problem in a fully-connected layered graph with $h$ intermediate layers and $w$ nodes at each layer $i \in \{1, \ldots, h\}$.
+The first and the last layers consist of unique nodes, which are the source and the destination nodes, respectively.
+An example with $h = w = 3$ is depicted in Figure \ref{fig: layered graph}.
+Specifically, we observe that the indexes $\mathcal{A} = \{1, \ldots, n\}$ are related to the set of directed arcs, whereas a decision $\mathbf{x} \in \{0, 1\}^n$ encodes a simple path between the source and destination nodes.
+Hence, $X$ is described by the standard path flow constraints \cite{Ahuja1988}, which explicit form is omitted for brevity.

+Second, we consider a stochastic version of the unweighted knapsack problem (UNP), where the decision-maker attempts to minimize its expected loss by selecting a decision vector $\mathbf{x} \in \{0, 1\}^n$ with at least $K \in \{1, \ldots, n\}$ nonzero components.
+Formally, we consider the stochastic programming problem (\ref{stochastic programming problem}) with a set of feasible decisions given by:

+As a remark, this problem can be posed as an offline version of the best arm identification problem in online learning; see, e.g., \cite{Kalyanakrishnan2010} and recall our discussion of the application settings in Section \ref{subsec: approach and contribution}.

+\looseness-1All experiments are performed on a PC with \textit{CPU i7-9700} and \textit{RAM 32 GB}.
+The deterministic versions of combinatorial optimization problems are solved in Python with \textit{CPLEX 12.10.0.0}.
+The dual formulations in (\ref{individual dual problems}) are solved using the function \textit{scipy.optimize.minimize}() and the method of Nelder-Mead with default parameters.
+In particular, we verify that the strong duality holds by solving the primal optimization problems (\ref{worst-case expectation problem}) with \textit{CVX 1.0.31}.

+\textbf{Data-generating distributions.} \looseness-1 We assume that $\mathcal{S}_a = \{1, \ldots, d\}$, $d \in \mathbb{Z}_{>0}$, for each $a \in \mathcal{A}$, i.e., both Assumptions \textbf{A1} and \textbf{A1'} are satisfied.
+Then several classes of discrete distributions are examined; see Table \ref{tab: data-generating distributions}.
+The binomial and multinomial distributions are standard, but shifted to the right by one.
+The additional support constraint